Dana Miller-Cotto, Ph.D.

 Pronunciation: DAY-nuh mil-er k-OH-t-oh

-My research aims to improve instruction and learning environments for children to learn and thrive, regardless of where they come from.
-My research and scholarly work have focused on understanding underlying cognitive processes that explain individual differences in early mathematics learning (kindergarten to third grade).
+My research aims to understand how children think and learn in an effort to improve learning environments for all children to thrive, regardless of where they come from.
 My primary line of research focuses on the role of executive functions - a set of core cognitive processes that regulate our thoughts, behaviors, and emotions - in how children learn mathematics, to use this information to design effective learning materials based on cognitive science.
-Within this topic, my work 1) tests prominent theories of working memory, a component of executive functions, within the context of early math learning and 2) designs learning materials that support students’ working memory skills.
+Within this topic, my work 1) tests prominent theories of working memory, a component of executive functions, within the context of early math learning, 2) designs learning materials that support students’ working memory skills, and 3) examines the measurement and interpretation of executive function performance on widely used assessments for historically marginalized children.
 A significant portion of my research focuses on individual differences in math performance for minoritized students, particularly Black and Latine students living in poverty, who generally demonstrate lower performance in mathematics in the U.S. Embedded in this work is the goal of ensuring that minoritized students' cultural traditions, values, and perspectives are valued in their educational opportunities. |

 "I am, somehow, less interested in the weight and convolutions of Einstein’s brain than in the near certainty that people of equal talent have lived and died in cotton fields and sweatshops".